 Unlike the last two years, there’s no undefeated Michigan or top-10 Ohio State on the November schedule.
 No chance at a late-season stunner to inject life during a lackluster stretch.

-From here on out, Iowa is purely fighting to avoid embarrassment.
+Iowa is purely fighting to avoid embarrassment.

 “You hear it so much, but I think this year, we’re seeing how fine the line is between winning and losing,” center Keegan Render said.
 “We’ve obviously been on the short end of the stick a few times, and it’s frustrating.